DeezjaVu/php-json-bookstore/README.md

 ## The Project

-The index page is not a `.php` page, but a plain `.html` page, which ensures a clear separation (decoupling) between HTML/CSS/JS and PHP.
+The index page is not a `.php` page, but a plain `.html` page to ensure a clear separation (decoupling) between HTML/CSS/JS and PHP.